mattreid1/image-labeller/README.md

 The unlabeled image input data should be just a folder full of images with no other directories inside (in the example below it's `~/Desktop/images`).

 The output directory (in the example below it's `~/Desktop/output`) should be empty the first time you run the application.
-You can stop the container and start again at any point without losing you data, however.
+You can stop the container and start again at any point without losing your data, however.

 ## Setup
 1. Install [Docker](https://docs.docker.com/engine/install/).